East Room: 1861 Lincoln refurbishment

 Despite this redecoration, the East Room was nonetheless somewhat shabby by 1861.
 On April 18, 1861, about 60 militiamen from Kansas took up temporary residence in the East Room pending construction of barracks for them in the city.
 They did serious damage to the carpet, and sometimes shot bullets into the walls.
 Mary Todd Lincoln refurbished the room with damask drapes, lace curtains, wallpaper, and a new $2,500 carpet later that year.
 The wallpaper was heavy patterned velvet cloth paper from Paris in crimson, garnet, and gold, and supplied by William H. Carryl & Brother of New York.
-The floor covering was an Axminster carpet woven in Glasgow, Scotland.
+The floor covering was a carpet woven in Glasgow, Scotland.
 The largest loom in the world was needed to weave the carpet, which covered the entire floor.
 The drapes were crimson with heavy gold fringe and numerous gold tassels, while the lace curtains behind them were imported from Switzerland.

 The East Room under the Lincolns remained sparsely furnished, however, as befit a reception hall.
 The three chandeliers, which dated from the Jackson administration, were cleaned and reinstalled.
 They were so brilliant that the press assumed they were new.
 Mrs. Lincoln left the three large mahogany tables with black and gold marble inlays, which had long occupied the room, below each chandelier.

 Two funerals for Lincoln Family members were held in the East Room in the 1860s.
 The first was that of 11-year-old Willie Lincoln, President Abraham Lincoln's son, who died of typhoid fever on February 21, 1862.
 Just over three years later, Lincoln's body lay in state in the East Room as well, and his funeral was held there on April 19.